Cray-HPE/docs-csm/operations/hardware_state_manager/Lock_and_Unlock_Management_Nodes.md

 #### Script

-Run the `lock_management_nodes.py` script to lock all management nodes that are not already locked:
+Run the `lock_management_nodes.py` script to lock all management nodes and their BMCs that are not already locked:
 ```
 ncn# /opt/cray/csm/scripts/admin_access/lock_management_nodes.py
 ```